WISPBill/WISPBill-Old/README.md

 You Can now use Freeradius Mode (Assign Static IP not Supported but QOS and Auth are Supported)

+You can now use WISPBill SSH based Subscription Management QOS not Supported (I Don't know the best way to do it if you have a way that can be done by SSH let me know)

 I Few known limitations

 Geocoder is based off of US Census Data therefore it will only geocode US address

-WISPBill SSH based QOS and Subscription Management is not done
+WISPBill SSH based QOS is not done

 WISPBill a PHP based ISP billing platform
     Copyright (C) 2015  Turtles2